Proven OVI Attorney in Woodmere, Ohio

 3. Explain the process so you understand what is happening.

-Result Driven Woodmere OVI Lawyer
+Result Driven Woodmere OVI Defense Attorney

-Our Woodmere OVI Defense Attorneys will work tirelessly to defend you.
+Our Woodmere OVI Defense Lawyers will work tirelessly to defend you.
 Stiefvater Law is a result driven firm.
 Many clients come to us feeling that there is no way to beat their Woodmere OVI.
 Even when the evidence points to guilt, there are several avenues to challenge that evidence.
 Keeping that evidence out of trial often results in a finding of not guilty or a pre-trial offer to a reduced charge.
 Put our experience to work for you in Woodmere, Ohio.

 Even a first OVI is a first degree misdemeanor.
 A first degree misdemeanor is the most serious level of misdemeanor in Ohio.
 Sometimes an OVI is a felony.
 The degree of your charge is dependent on several factors.
 Call the OVI Attorneys at Stiefvater Law to discuss the degree of your OVI as well as the possible penalties.